WolverineWorldWide/www-build-agents/README.md

 _NOTE: You will need to do the above for each version of msbuild you have on the server.
 Be mindful of the `v16.0` which changes per msbuild version!_

 There are some common build tools in the `common` folder.
-Put that in the `c:\build-runner\common` directory on the build server, and make sure you change to the correct password (find/replace PASSWORD).
+Put that in the `c:\build-runner\common` directory on the build server.
 This is how dev deployments will be able to stop and start the job scheduler.

 It is best to make an alias for build/test tools with version intact, so let's maintain a file at `$PSHOME\profile.ps1` with the following contents (add more to this as needed):